200g plain sausagemeat (we make our own)

 Put four of the eggs into a pan, cover with cold water and bring to the boil.
 Turn down the heat and simmer for five minutes, then put straight into a large bowl of iced water for at least 10 minutes.

 Put the meat, herbs, mace and mustard into a bowl, season and mix well with your hands.
-Divide into four.
+Divide into four balls

 Carefully peel the eggs.
 Beat the two raw eggs together in a bowl with a splash of milk.
 Put the flour in a second bowl and season, then tip the breadcrumbs into a third bowl.
 Arrange in an assembly line.

-To assemble the egg, roll one peeled egg in flour, then put in the centre of the meat.
+Roll one peeled egg in flour, then put in the centre of the meat.
 Bring up the sides of the film to encase it, and smooth it into an egg shape with your hands.
-Dip each egg in flour, then egg, then breadcrumbs, then egg and then breadcrumbs.
+Dip each egg in flour, then egg, then breadcrumbs.

 It’s a bit of a faff but well worth it